mmilabuk/mmi-lab-website/README.md

 # Multimodal Intelligence Lab Website

 This repository hosts the static website for the Multimodal Intelligence Lab at the University of Exeter.

-## How to Run
-1. Clone this repository:
-2. Open `index.html` in any web browser to view the site.
+The website uses simple HTML, CSS, and JavaScript.

 ## Future Enhancements
 - Transition to ReactJS for dynamic features.